Road Transport Prosecutions

 But even with the introduction of graduated fixed penalties, operators will still face prosecution for serial and/or serious offences.
 Obtaining the right legal advice as soon as possible, including representation at any interview under caution, after an incident which is likely to give rise to just such a prosecution is an essential first step in order to protect the transport undertaking’s HGV operator’s licence – a critical part of a transport operator’s business.

-The team at Pellys Transport & Regulatory Law has been specialising for over 30 years in defending HGV transport operators from prosecution in the criminal courts in relation to regulatory infringements (drivers’ hours etc.), construction and use issues (vehicles in a dangerous condition), overloading or unsafe loading, or perhaps from an accident involving injury to third parties.
+The team at Pellys Transport & Regulatory Law solicitors has been specialising for over 30 years in defending HGV transport operators from prosecution in the criminal courts in relation to regulatory infringements (drivers’ hours etc.), construction and use issues (vehicles in a dangerous condition), overloading or unsafe loading, or perhaps from an accident involving injury to third parties.
 Investigating such cases thoroughly, and knowing when and how to use experienced experts is a key part of what we do.
 If you are being prosecuted or if you fear that a prosecution is being prepared against you, then call us now on 01279 818280 so we can help.